andresugartechea/introToIM/May26/README.md

 ![](https://github.com/andresugartechea/introToIM/blob/main/May26/third%20step%20(background).png?raw=true)

 #### Step 5:
 Finally, I added color to my portrait.
 For the face, I used the "Fill" tag with "Random" and the blue tone in 255 *- fill(random(255), random(255), 255); -* so the color changes to different shades of blue.
-I did the same with the background but with yellow colour to make it contrast with the face.
+I did the same with the background but with yellow color to make it contrast with the face.
 ![](https://github.com/andresugartechea/introToIM/blob/main/May26/four%20step%20(color).png?raw=true)

 ### Final result:
-Here are some examples of the results that I could obtain with the code:
+Here are some examples of the results that we can obtain with the code:
 ![](https://github.com/andresugartechea/introToIM/blob/main/May26/example1.png?raw=true)
 ![](https://github.com/andresugartechea/introToIM/blob/main/May26/example2.png?raw=true)
 ![](https://github.com/andresugartechea/introToIM/blob/main/May26/example3.png?raw=true)